-To ensure performance effectiveness, our Contract Management Team conducts a post-award contract management review annually that assesses the impact and the compliance to human rights criteria.
-Due to the COVID-19 pandemic however, 2020's reviews were deferred to 2021.
-Periodic reviews recommenced in 2021, requiring suppliers to update the Worker Welfare Management Plan taking into consideration the worker feedback where reasonable and appropriate.
+To ensure performance effectiveness, our Contract Management team conducts a post-award contract management review annually that assesses the impact and the compliance to human rights criteria.

+During 2022 we conducted questionnaire assessments of contractors to provide assurance that contractors continue to manage their policies, procedures and/or standards in accordance with the pre-qualification process.
 The Contract Management Team also monitors potential changes in worker welfare risk profile.
 For example, changes in the country of delivery, or increased use of migrant workers.
-Where this occurs, the team verify that the contractor addresses such changes and continually assesses suppliers' worker welfare performance and apply appropriate consequence management if there are any serious performance issues.
+Where this occurs, the team verifies that the contractor addresses such changes and continually assesses suppliers' worker welfare performance and applies appropriate consequence management if there are any serious performance issues.